 We hope you are inspired to learn more and join us in this effort.
-Please find more information and a full copy of the Washington Department of Fish and Wildlife Strategic Plan at wdfw.wa.gov/ strategicplanning.
+Please find more information and a full copy of the Washington Department of Fish and Wildlife Strategic Plan at wdfw.wa.gov/strategicplanning.

-Persons with disabilities who need to receive this information in an alternative format or who need reasonable accommodations to participate in WDFW-sponsored public meetings or other activities may contact Dolores Noyes by phone (360-902-2349), TTY (360-902-2207), or email (dolores.noyes@dfw.wa.gov).
+Persons with disabilities who need to receive this information in an alternative format or who need reasonable accommodations to participate in WDFW-sponsored public meetings or other activities may please contact the Title VI Compliance Coordinator by phone (360-995-3305 or 360-870-6175), TTY (360-902-2207), or email to Title6@dfw.wa.gov.
+For more information, see wdfw.wa.gov/accessibility/requests-accommodation

-For more information, see https://wdfw.wa.gov/accessibility/requests-accommodation
+For more information, see wdfw.wa.gov/about/administration/strategic-planning